Can I Still Pursue a Hit and Run Car Accident Claim If the Driver is Never Found?

 Uninsured and Underinsured Motorist Coverage

-In Pennsylvania, auto laws require drivers to have liability insurance.
+In Pennsylvania, auto laws require drivers to have insurance.
 Another auto insurance policy is readily available but optional for Pennsylvania drivers: Uninsured (UM) and Underinsured Motorist (UIM) insurance.
 According to the Pennsylvania , UM coverage provides protection when an at-fault driver does not have insurance.
-UIM offers coverage when the at-fault driver’s insurance isn’t sufficient to cover the total damages incurred.
+UIM offers coverage when the at-fault driver’s insurance isn’t sufficient to cover the total incurred.

 Allentown Hit and Run Car Accident